wxl1379457192/Future_humid_heat_burden/README.md

 ## Modeling

-### DLNM Model Training
+### DLNM Model Training and Sensitivity Analysis

 Discuss the training of the Distributed Lag Non-Linear Model (DLNM) for various age groups, highlighting the use of natural splines.
-The primary model training code is available in `DLNM_model_agegroup_ns.R`, with additional sensitivity analyses in files with similar prefixes.
+The primary model training code is available in `DLNM_model_agegroup.R`, with additional sensitivity analyses in files with similar prefixes, like "DLNM_model_agegroup_**.R".

-### Sensitivity Analysis

-Describe the sensitivity analyses conducted using different high-temperature threshold windows, as detailed in the `sensitivity_analysis_window.R` script.

 ### Model Validation